okelada/MSFS-LOD-Maker/README.md

     This should enable the multi-exporter to work in both 'Collections' or 'Objects' mode.<br>

     >___Note that even if this addon supports nested IDs, the multi-exporter can have a hard time to group them properly.<br>
-  if everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>Resetting multi-exporter filters might help.
+    In general it's easier to work in 'collections' mode with your lod collections being direct children of the scene.<br>
-  In general it's easier to work in 'collections' mode with your lod collections being direct children of the scene.___
+    Resetting multi-exporter filters might help.
+If everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>___
-  - An optional token can be inserted in the middle of the children's names, to help the multi-exporter recognize lod groups.<br> To revert this insertion, it must be manually removed from lod0 names.
+  - An optional token can be inserted in the middle of the children's names, to help the multi-exporter recognize your lod groups.
-  - Ability to add/remove collision boxes to all objects.
-Some of them might be redundant and should be manually removed.
+  - Ability to add/remove collision boxes to all objects or collections containing objects with one click.
+If nested, some of them might be redundant and should be manually removed.

 - **Decimation**
   - There are two decimation passes available, shrinkwrap being possible only in the first one.